cloudflare/cloudflare-docs/content/rules/custom-error-responses/create-api.md

 # Create a custom error response via API

-You configure custom error responses as [rules](/ruleset-engine/about/rules/) belonging to the `http_custom_errors` phase.
+Configure custom error responses as [rules](/ruleset-engine/about/rules/) belonging to the `http_custom_errors` phase.
 Use the [Rulesets API](/ruleset-engine/rulesets-api/) to create custom error responses via API.

 ## Basic rule settings